 The foundation Established in 2007 to support Beaufort County public schools, the Foundation for Educational Excellence supports student innovative learning activities and projects through Innovative Teaching Grants, School Resource Grants and Student Enrichment Grants.

-The event Each spring, grant winners are invited to the Foundation’s Annual “Jewels & Jeans” event to share stories about the impact the grants have had in their classrooms and beyond.
+The event Grant winners are invited to the Foundation’s Annual “Jewels & Jeans” event to share stories about the impact the grants have had in their classrooms and beyond.
 These educators get so excited retelling their accounts of how greatly their students have benefitted from the equipment, experiences and education these grants have provided.

 The proceeds from the “Jewels & Jeans” event go directly to funding these grants for Beaufort County teachers for innovative projects that are not fully funded through traditional channels.